faf0/AES.jl/README.md

 # Example Usage

-The following shows how to use AES in CTR mode for encryption.
+The following code shows how to use AES in OFB mode for encryption.

 ~~~
 using AES